ztsv-av/xr_ml/kickoff.md

 ### Details

 - Agent Training: Using a Python API, you can connect your VR environment to external training tools and libraries like TensorFlow or PyTorch.
 This allows you to train agents using various RL algorithms, including Deep Q-Learning and Proximal Policy Optimization (PPO).
-- Agent Deployment: Once trained, the learned agent model can be embedded back into your VR project
+- Agent Deployment: Once trained, the learned agent model can be embedded back into your VR project.

 ## Unreal Engine - Learning Agents